ThirdEyeDetect/ThirdEyeServer/README.md

 - /uninstall : This endpoint is called at extension uninstallation to generate user notification for uninstallation

 ####Storage
 The server uses MongoDB as storage database.
 The user database is organized as a unique collection for each client extension.
+Each Facebook action is stored as an indivdual document.

 ####Notification
 The server uses python's SMTP module to send email notification to users.
 Connection to mailserver is secured using SSL.

 ####Design
-The server exposes an standard API to allow seamless integration of multiple anomaly detection algorithms. ```detection_system.py``` defines an abstract base class (ABC) which algorithm implementations are expected to override.
+The server exposes a standard API to allow seamless integration of multiple anomaly detection algorithms. ```detection_system.py``` defines an abstract base class (ABC) which algorithm implementations are expected to override.
 The two primary calls are :
 - new_entry: This function is called by the server for each individual event/action received.
 - alarm: This function is called by a detection algorithm when it wants to send a notification to the user.